 I’ve also been able to go to bed earlier than I normally do.

-Before this challenge, my normal bedtime was anywhere from 10:30 – 11:30 p.m.
+Before starting the Miracle Morning challenge, my normal bedtime was anywhere from 10:30 – 11:30 p.m.
 Since starting this challenge, I’ve consistently gone to bed by 10 p.m. at the latest – earlier on my better evenings.

 I sometimes find it hard to just start journaling about things beyond recaps of my days and planning.
 I just get stuck and am unsure what to write.
 So, I created some journal prompts last week to help trigger my “writing flow.”
 And they’ve been helping with my journaling (when I do journal) – I don’t need to think about what I should be writing about.
 I simply answer the prompts I have.

 I still find visualization hard to do.
 When I do it, it feels like I’m just saying my affirmations because I’m telling myself I’m going to attain my goals.
 And when I try to envision my goals coming to fruition or how my ideal day would flow, it doesn’t feel natural to me.
 And often times, my mind squirrels off.

 I’m hoping this gets better and feels more natural with time and practice.

 On Getting My Blood Flowing

 For exercising, I don’t do a full workout.
 I instead like doing some yoga or simple stretches to get my body warmed up and more flexible.
 For now, this is enough for me in the morning.

 I try to do my workout in the middle of the day or hit the gym before I pick up the kids.
 I haven’t been too consistent with this, but I still prefer to do this than early in the morning.
 I’m worried I’d wake the kids with my DVD playing combined with jumping around.
 Also, my husband’s began waking up with me so I really don’t want to be doing my DVD workouts in front of him.
 I’m just too self-conscious about it and will be too distracted to really focus on my workout while he’s around.